 ABSTRACT: Gaseous sampling hadron calorimeters can be finely segmented and used to record showers with high spatial resolution.
-This imaging power can be exploited at a future linear collider experiment where the measurement of jets by a Particle Flow method will rely first on the tracking capability of the calorimeters.
-As a result of the relaxed constrain on energy resolution, a hadron

-- 6 calorimeter equipped with granular gaseous detectors read out by simple threshold electronics is considered.
+This imaging power can be exploited at a future linear collider experiment where the measurement of jet energy by a Particle Flow method will rely first on the tracking capability of the calorimeters.
+Gaseous detectors can easily achieve any desired granularity and a hadron sampling calorimeter using gas as sensitive material and simple threshold electronics is considered.
 For this application, Micromegas chambers of a few meter square size offer some advantages over traditional gaseous detectors using wires or resistive plates.
 To test the validity of this concept, a Micromegas prototype of $1 \times 1 \text{ m}^2$ size equipped with 9216 readout pads of $1 \times 1 \text{ cm}^2$ has been built.
-Its technical and basic operational characteristics are reported. - 7 KEYWORDS: Keyword1; Keyword2; Keyword3.
+Its technical and basic operational characteristics are reported.

+7 KEYWORDS: Keyword1; Keyword2; Keyword3.